Gabriel09BR/Pedestrian-Traffic-Light-System/README.md

 - When the pedestrian button is pressed, the system emits an audible confirmation beep.

-- After the button press, the pedestrian traffic light waits a random delay between 10 and 60 seconds before switching to green.
+- After the button press, the pedestrian traffic light waits between 10 and 60 seconds before switching to green.

-- This delay depends on the current vehicle traffic flow:
+- This time depends on the current vehicle traffic flow:

-- Higher traffic flow → longer waiting time
+-- Higher traffic flow → longer waiting time

-- Lower traffic flow → shorter waiting time
+-- Lower traffic flow → shorter waiting time

 ### Pedestrian Light Activation